 Jump ahead to the Repositories.

-The image of the data management sharing plan provides an overview of how to incorporate both FAIR Principles while meeting the requirements of any data management sharing plans.
-It is important to develop your data management sharing plan at the beginning of your project.
-This type of project planning saves time and effort.
-Consult with the UF Research Development team to set a timeline, discuss the new requirements, and determine what campus data services you may need.
+The image of the data management sharing plan provides an overview of how to incorporate FAIR (Findable, Accessible, Interoperable, Reusable) principles while meeting the requirements of the data management sharing plans.
+To save time and effort, it is important to develop your data management sharing plan at the beginning of your project.
+Consult with the UF Strategic Research Development team to set a timeline, discuss the new requirements, and determine what campus data services you may need.

 NIH has a longstanding commitment to making the results of NIH-funded funded research available.
 Responsible data management and sharing has many benefits, including accelerating the pace of biomedical research, enabling validation of research results, and providing accessibility to high-value datasets.

 NIH defines scientific data as “the recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.”

 Scientific data do not include: laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects, (e.g., laboratory specimens).

 Scientific data will vary depending on the project and the context.